January: Thyroid Disease, Glaucoma

 September is Falls Prevention Awareness Month

-October is Depression and Mental Health Screening Month
+Depression and Mental Health Screening Month

 Whether for heart disease, high blood pressure, diabetes or depression, health screenings provide a quick and easy way to spot the first signs of serious illness and can reach people who might not otherwise seek professional medical advice.
 Major depression is one of the most common mental illnesses, affecting 6.7% (more than 16 million) of American adults each year.
 Like screenings for other illnesses, depression screenings should be a routine part of healthcare.
 Take an online depression screening.
 MHA’s screening tools are free, anonymous, and confidential.